A drizzle of caramel and chocolate make these delectable Toffee Cookies with Walnuts perfect for the holidays!

 Festive Toffee Cookies with Walnuts

-Wednesday was my last cookie exchange of the season.
+Wednesday was my last cookie exchange for the season.
 For the past 8 years, about 12 neighbors meet for coffee and nibbles, then swap cookies and go out for lunch.
 It is one of my favorite events of the Christmas season.
 I’ve had this recipe for Toffee Cookies in my holiday recipe binder for a while, but decided they needed a little festive drizzle…first with caramel, then followed by chocolate.

 I am a toffee fanatic, so anything with Heath bars as an ingredient is just fine by me.
 These were chewy and wonderful with the double crunch of toffee and walnuts in every bite.
 The drizzle of chocolate and caramel is totally optional.
 I think I’d be happy with just a bowl of cookie dough; it’s that good!